jernotte/StudyGuide/Content/AI/StudyGuide.md

 1. Discuss the computational challenges in managing dynamic embeddings in large-scale models like GPT-4.
 **Expected Answer**: Managing dynamic embeddings in large-scale models like GPT-4 involves significant computational complexity.
 The continuous adjustment of embeddings in high-dimensional spaces, especially when processing large volumes of text, requires powerful hardware and optimized algorithms to handle the intense computational load efficiently.

+1. What is SOS and EOS in the transformer model?
+**Expected Answer**: These tokens are part of the vocabulary of the model and are learned during the training process.
+In the Transformer model, and others like it, the use of SOS(Start Of Sequence) and EOS(End Of Sequence) tokens is standard practice to manage sequence generation tasks effectively.
+The SOS token typically serves as an initial input to the decoder, and the EOS token serves as a termination signal for the decoder to stop generating further tokens in the output sequence.